SMART SECURITY CAMERAS, SMARTER PEOPLE

 Building and Managing a Complete System

-Most importantly, software can now bridge different systems and different cameras from multiple manufacturers to build a complete, seamless system.
+Most importantly, the software can now bridge different systems and different cameras from multiple manufacturers to build a complete, seamless system.
 Even older cameras can have the same capabilities as the latest generation, albeit possibly with lower resolution.
 Even if the images aren’t as sharp and clear, those cameras can still be an integral part of an early warning system, saving the costs of replacing equipment.

-Cameras and Access Control
+Smart Security Cameras and Access Control

 With facial recognition technology, the future won’t rely on keys, badges or card swipes, but on cameras and software that “recognize” employees and flag intruders and anyone not known by the system.
 This technology will be both more secure—an intruder could steal an employee’s badge or key card, but not an employee’s face—and more cost-effective.